What is an Elevator Pitch? Examples for Students and Job Seekers

 - Don’t smoke beforehand

 In addition to these tips, make sure you look approachable.
-Even if you’re nervous, try your best to relax because your nonverbal communication may convey your emotions without you even realizing it.
+Even if you’re nervous, try your best to relax because your nonverbal communication skills may convey your emotions without you even realizing it.

 Practice Makes Perfect